Economy of Armenia: Digital economy

-Industrial sector
+Industry and Manufacturing

 In 2017, industrial output increased by 12.6% annually reaching 1661 billion AMD.

 Industrial output was relatively positive throughout 2010, with year-on-year average growth of 10.9 percent in the period January to September 2010, due largely to the mining sector where higher global demand for commodities led to higher prices.
 According to the National Statistical Service, during the January–August 2007 period, Armenia's industrial sector was the single largest contributor to the country's GDP, but remained largely stagnant with industrial output increasing only by 1.7 percent per year.
 In 2005, Armenia's industrial output (including electricity) made up about 30 percent of GDP.

-Services sector
+Services

 In the 2000s, along with the construction sector, the services sector was the driving force behind Armenia's recent high economic growth rate.